France and Germany seek fresh peace talks with Russia | Law-Order

 "We were able to explain to our European colleagues that the sanctions policy after (escalation) no longer interests anyone - our state is interested in a powerful sanctions policy before a possible escalation, and then there may not be a possible escalation."
 Ukraine is currently the main flashpoint between Russia and the West.
 The United States says Russia has amassed more than 100,000 troops on Ukraine's borders, possibly in preparation for an invasion.
 Moscow says its actions are purely defensive.

-"Any violation of territorial integrity will have a high price and we will speak with one voice here with our European partners and our transatlantic allies," Scholz said in Berlin before leaving for his first summit in Brussels as chancellor, adding he still sought a "constructive dialogue" with Russia.
+"The message is very clear: Should Russia take further aggressive action against Ukraine, the costs will be severe and the consequences serious," European Commission chief Ursula von der Leyen said.
 Russia's foreign ministry on Twitter urged the West and Ukraine to implement the peace deals of 2014 and 2015 that include prisoner exchanges, aid and the withdrawal of weapons.

 Relations between Moscow and Berlin reached a new low on Wednesday when a German court found that Russia ordered the killing of a former Chechen militant in a Berlin park, and sentenced the agent who carried out the 2019 act of "state terrorism" to life imprisonment.
 Germany summoned the Russian ambassador after the ruling, telling him that two of his embassy's diplomatic staff would be expelled, Foreign Minister Annalena Baerbock said.